NextCenturyCorporation/mcs-ingest/scorecard/README.md

 The path with the smaller culmulative distance is assumed to be the path the agent chose.

+#### Pickup Non Target

+Some tasks have multiple soccer balls, but not all of them are considered a "target object".
+For Tool Choice tasks, we expect the non-target soccer ball to always be inaccessible.
+This metric measures whether the non-target soccer ball was able to be accessed and picked-up anyway.

 ## Running the Scorecard